Approximately 100-200 pets are adopted out of our shelter per month.

 - These fees include the routine vaccines, spay or neuter surgery if not already done, microchip ID and registration, and a rabies tag or Henderson License (depending on where you live).

-- We take cash, checks, and major credit cards as form of payment.
+- Cash, checks, and major credit cards are accepted forms of payment.

 You can download this form, fill it out and bring it with you, or fill it out at the shelter when you are considering adopting a pet.